ironnysh/storyblok-youtube/README.md

 ```

-Remember that the `{blok.youtube_url}` and `{blok.youtube_title}` variables must match the corresponding **Text** fields names you’ve defined in Storyblok.
+Remember that the `{blok.youtube_url}` and `{blok.youtube_title}` variables must match the corresponding [**Text** fields names you defined in Storyblok](#create-a-nestable-block).

 > [!NOTE]
 > The `<YouTube>` component supports several props besides the required `id`.
-To learn more, [consult the official documentation](https://astro-embed.netlify.app/components/youtube/).
+To learn more, [refer to the official documentation](https://astro-embed.netlify.app/components/youtube/).

 ### The `<Article>` Astro component

-Storyblok’s **Richtext** field allows you to insert **Nestable** blocks, but it doesn’t render them automatically.
+Storyblok’s **Richtext** field allows you to insert **Nestable** blocks, but it doesn’t automatically render them.
 The `iframe` is one of the native HTML elements that are still not supported out of the box.

-To be able to display the embedded video in Storyblok’s **Visual Editor** (and on the site), you’d need to adapt the default **Richtext** field’s schema using the `renderRichText` function available in [Storyblok’s Astro SDK](https://github.com/storyblok/storyblok-astro).
+To display the embedded video in Storyblok’s **Visual Editor** (and on the site), you’d need to adapt the default **Richtext** field’s schema using the `renderRichText` function available in [Storyblok’s Astro SDK](https://github.com/storyblok/storyblok-astro).

 ### Swap the Astro component with native HTML

 The `renderRichText` function only parses native HTML elements included in the rich text editor; and does not map custom Storyblok **Nestable** blocks to Astro components.
 You’d need a third-party package for that.

-To avoid unnecessary dependencies, keep the component lean, and have the added benefit of accommodating other frameworks, we use the built-in `RichTextSchema` function to adapt the schema with the JavaScript [String.prototype.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method.
+To avoid unnecessary dependencies, keep the component lean, and have the added benefit of accommodating other frameworks, we use the built-in `RichTextSchema` function.
+This lets us adapt the schema with the JavaScript [String.prototype.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method.

 > [!TIP]
 > Customizing multiple elements of the **Richtext** field’s schema leads to complex code that’s hard to maintain.
-If your use case has a wider scope than this tutorial, check the [Storyblok Rich Text Renderer for Astro](https://github.com/NordSecurity/storyblok-rich-text-astro-renderer) package or the [recently-launched Storyblok Richtext](https://www.storyblok.com/mp/announcing-official-storyblok-richtext-package) package.==
+If your use case has a wider scope than this tutorial, check the [Storyblok Rich Text Renderer for Astro](https://github.com/NordSecurity/storyblok-rich-text-astro-renderer) package or the [recently-launched Storyblok Richtext](https://www.storyblok.com/mp/announcing-official-storyblok-richtext-package) package.

 Since we opted for the built-in alternative, we cannot use the `<YouTube>` component.
 However,
 self-imposed limits can have positive outcomes: **Astro Embed** bundles the original [`lite-youtube-embed`](https://github.com/paulirish/lite-youtube-embed) custom element.
 This means that we can swap the unsupported Astro component with the `<lite-youtube>` HTML element.